SEO Glossary: A beginner’s guide

 Learn the meanings behind these key SEO terms

-Search engine optimization (or SEO) can be hugely beneficial for your business — once you get your head around all of the confusing jargon, that is.
+Search engine optimization (or SEO) can be hugely beneficial for your business — once you get your head around all the confusing jargon, that is.
+As of 2023, 69% of companies actively invest their time in search engine optimization.
+[1]

 A quick recap: What is SEO?

 A link from another website to a page on your website.
-Search engines use backlinks as a ranking factor because it’s a signal that your website contains useful, quality content.
+Search engines use backlinks as a ranking factor because it signals that your website contains useful, quality content.

-The process by which search engines visit your website, discover your webpages, and “read” your content.
+Search engines also use crawlers to visit your website, discover your web pages, and “read” your content.
 This content is then collected and indexed by the search engine.

 Also known as Position #0, the featured snippet appears in a box above everything else on the search engine results page.
 To learn more about the importance of featured snippets, read our SEO case study.